motu-tool/mOTUs/README.md

 ## 📦 Installation

 The mOTUs profiler, written in Python 3 (>=3.12), can be executed on a 64-bit Linux or macOS system.
-It requires external dependencies (bwa, samtools, vsearch) which must be available on PATH.
+It requires external dependencies (bwa>=0.7.19, vsearch>=2.30.4) which must be available on PATH.

 Package managers automate this: they resolve dependency graphs, manage binary versions, and provide isolated environments so mOTUs and its dependencies don't conflict with system packages.
 Below are the recommended approaches.